Earth

 Why is it such a polysemic word?

-Most of the languages have a word for the planet and one for the chemical element.
+Most of languages have a word for the planet and one for the chemical element.
 For example, in Ancient Greek ὑδράργυρος (hydrargyros), meaning “water-silver”: ὑδρ (hydr) + ἄργυρος (argyros).
 This is why the chemical symbol is Hg.
-Due to this peculiar property of being silvery and liquid, in the Middle ages, alchemists connected this rare element with the swiftest god.
+Due to this peculiar property of being silvery and liquid, in the Middle Ages, alchemists connected this rare element with the swiftest god.
 Therefore in some languages (the yellow group), the common name became the same.
 How did it happen?

 Venus

-Etymology map of "Venus" the planet in several languages
+Etymology map of the planet "Venus" in several languages

 The second planet of the Solar system is Venus.